Opinion | Promoters of election lies are seizing the machinery of U.S. democracy

 Republicans have since sidelined some of the key actors in this story as part of a concerted, nationwide effort to ensure that similar situations will play out differently in coming elections.
 The greatest danger may come not in Congress or the courts but in nondescript county clerks’ offices, vote-counting centers and other places where ballot-tallying and election administration used to occur without attention or controversy.

 A recent Post investigation noted that local GOP officials replaced one of the Wayne County canvassers, Monica Palmer, with a man who said he would not have certified the 2020 vote.
 The other Republican on the board, William Hartmann, expressed concern that Republican canvasser nominees are now too partisan.
-In nearby Macomb County, Republicans installed a women who last year called on Mr. Trump to suspend electoral college meetings and convene military tribunals to probe supposed election fraud.
+In nearby Macomb County, Republicans installed a woman who last year called on Mr. Trump to suspend electoral college meetings and convene military tribunals to probe supposed election fraud.
 In Flint’s Genesee County, Republicans purged a longtime GOP canvasser after she defended the integrity of the 2020 vote, which federal observers said was the safest and most secure ever.

-After Republicans on a Michigan Senate Oversight Committee found no widespread fraud in 2020, local Republicans censured them; the lead Republican author has received distrust from longtime friends and a barrage of threatening calls.
+After Republicans on a Michigan Senate Oversight Committee found no widespread fraud in 2020, local Republicans censured them; the lead Republican author has been subjected to distrust from longtime friends and a barrage of threatening calls.
 County officials in Michigan and other swing states fear for their safety following an upsurge in threats.
 The result will be a wave of retirements — and, potentially, replacements with people committed to the Trump fraud fiction.
 Conspiracy theory promoters won election judge and election inspector jobs in two Pennsylvania counties last month.
 The FBI is investigating at least two cases in which GOP election officials appear to have breached IT security in abortive attempts to prove nonexistent fraud.

 It is easy to take for granted the mechanics of U.S. democracy, which have functioned without fanfare for generations, and to imagine that someone, somewhere along the line would stop a wayward canvasser, county clerk, secretary of state or state legislature.
 If not civil servants or elected officials, then at least the courts would have final say.
 This naive view ignores the damage that a prolonged controversy involving highly partisan state officials would do to the U.S. political system’s legitimacy, which Mr. Trump and his acolytes have already undermined.
 And it underestimates the uncertainty around who would prevail if government officials tried to abuse their authority to overturn a vote, using laws and procedures that have never been subject to dispute or required clarification.